Marjanj67/DataAnalysis/Visualisation/readme.md

 # visualisation practice with python
-This project shows my skills in drawing plots with python.
+This project shows my skills in drawing different plots with python and some visualization libraries.

 ## Dataset Information from kaggle